top of page

 A few important lessons I discovered from working with this lovely bread art:

-1. As a guideline, cut most or your vegetables to a thickness of 1/4 inch, as your cooking temperature and coating oil allow for them to withstanding cooking at a higher heat longer, without burning, and, if in the oven long enough, begin to char, which I like.
-I use grapeseed oil to brush on the vegetables before baking, in my experience, it encourages the toppings to char slightly.
+1. As a guideline, cut most or your vegetables to a thickness of 1/4-1/2 inch, as your cooking temperature and coating oil allow for them to withstanding cooking at a higher heat longer, without burning, and, if in the oven long enough, begin to char, which I like.
+I use grapeseed or avocado oil to brush on the vegetables before baking, they have a higher smoke point, and in my experience, encourages the toppings to char slightly.
 Use any high temperature oil that you enjoy.
 If you'd prefer no char, then take the bread out of the oven sooner.
-Note that my recipe states a baking temperature of 425 degrees.
+Note that my recipe states a baking temperature of 450 degrees.
 There is some variance to that in the literature.
 I prefer a hot oven from the beginning in order to really break down and smoke the toppings.
 One recipe I saw recommended a very high heat that is lowered mid way cooking.
 I have baked this focaccia with that method as well.

-2. To keep the delicate herbs from discoloration and burning, dip them first in lemon water, dry them well between paper towels.
+2. To keep the delicate herbs from discoloration and burning, dip them first in lemon water, or water that has been acidulated with a mild vinegar, using 1 teaspoon per cup of water.
+Allow them to soak for several minutes, then dry them well between paper towels.
 Ensure they are coated well with oil when placed on the bread before baking.
-Use 1 teaspoon of lemon juice to 1 cup water for the soaking.
 If using thicker vegetables like french beans, blanch first in boiling water then place in water bath.
-Use another clear white acid like rice wine vinegar if you don't have lemon juice.
+Mushrooms should be sautéed first then dried to express the moisture.

 3. Toppings with low moisture content are ideal, as they retain shape and don't make the bread soggy.
 Any fruits or vegetables with drainable pulp and liquid can be used as well.
 Slice cherry tomatoes in half and drain on paper towels before placing on bread.
 Of if you prefer, put an entire cherry tomato on the bread, knowing the flavor burst of the tomato.
 Do not use overly ripe fruits or veggies as they will be higher in water content.